Nochelaspis

-Nochelaspis is an extinct genus of Galeaspid.
+Nochelaspis is an extinct genus of galeaspid vertebrates.
 It lived during the Lochkovian period in Lower Devonian East Asia (in today southeastern China and northern Vietnam).

 Description

-Nochelaspis is the largest Eugaleaspid so far described.
+Nochelaspis is the largest eugaleaspid so far described.
 It is known from a head plate that was 127 mm long, 158.5 mm wide and 0.8 cm (0.3 in) thick.

-It is an element of the Early Vertebrate fauna in the Xishancun Formation, and lived among Polybranchiaspids, Paleoniscoids, Crossopterygians, Arthrodires, Antiarchs, and Petalichthyids.
+It is an element of the Early Vertebrate fauna in the Xishancun Formation, and lived among polybranchiaspid galeaspids, antiarchs, arthrodires, petalichthyids and osteichthyans.